RSE-Midlands/rse-midlands.github.io/content/docs/event-24th-april-2023.md

 ## Location and travel

 ### Location
-The conference will be held in Room E06, Monica Partridge Building, University Park Campus.
+The conference was be held in Room E06, Monica Partridge Building, University Park Campus.
 This is on the top floor.
 Stairs and lifts are available, and the building is fully accessible.

 [Google Maps](https://www.google.co.uk/maps/place/Monica+Partridge+Building/@52.9388984,-1.1983711,19z/data=!4m6!3m5!1s0x4879c3e2d4c8dc83:0xb48fa08fd229d9a8!8m2!3d52.9391044!4d-1.1980617!16s%2Fg%2F11grnvrdxl)